 Support for KS4 SLD group (Severe Learning Difficulties) Support for a small group of SLD learners enabling them to achieve their potential.
-The additional staffing means the pupils can meet in small groups for highly specialized interventions, specifically targeting the needs of this group of learners.
+The additional staffing means the pupils can meet in small groups for highly specialised interventions, specifically targeting the needs of this group of learners.

-SEMH and Engagement projects:
+SEMH and Engagement projects

-Pupil premium funding has been used this year to support young people by training staff and delivering personalised projects and programmes of learning and engagement within the curriculum
+Pupil premium funding has been used this year to support young people by training staff and delivering personalised projects and programmes of learning and engagement within the curriculum.

 SEMH and Expressive Arts projects: